carterwayneskhizeine/BlackPulse/README.md

 *   **Private Messages with KEY Protection**: Post private messages protected by a KEY.
 Only users who know the correct KEY can view these messages.
 *   **User Authentication**: Register and login system with session-based authentication.
 *   **User-Specific Private Messages**: Logged-in users can view all their private messages without entering KEYs individually.
-*   **Image Upload Support**: Upload and display images in messages (one image per message, max 10MB, supports JPEG, PNG, GIF, WebP).
+*   **File Upload Support**: Upload and display files in messages (one file per message, max 50MB, supports all file types).
+Images show previews, other files show download links.
 *   **Pagination with Google-Style Navigation**: Messages are displayed with Google search results-style pagination (e.g., < 1 2 3 4 5 ...
 100 >).
 Each page shows 5 messages with previous/next buttons and direct page navigation.
 *   **Database Performance Optimization**: Built-in indexes for faster queries, better scalability for research and learning.
 *   **Responsive Design**: The application is designed to be accessible and usable across various devices, with mobile-friendly buttons.